 For example, you might say “옛집이 그리워요” (yetjibi geuriwoyo | I miss my old house) or 학창시절이 그리워요 (hakchangsijeori geuriwoyo | I miss my school days).

 보고 싶다 (bogo sipda)

-Even though “보고 싶다 (bogo sipda)” literally means “to want to see”, it also means “I miss you”.
-If you want to say “I want to see” then you will use this expression too.
+Even though the literal meaning of 보고 싶다 (bogo sipda) is “to want to see,” it also means “I miss you.”
+If you want to say, “I want to see,” then you will use this expression too.
 Therefore, you need to listen carefully and judge the situation when translating this word.
 Whenever talking about missing a person, use 보고 싶다 (bogo sipda).

 If you liked this and want to learn more about Korean, go here to get some fantastic resources.
 On that page, you can find everything from greetings to sentence structures.
 We also have a structured program that teaches you how to have a 3-minute conversation in the first 90 days.

 Hopefully, you now know how to say “I miss you” in Korean.
 Now go out and practice this expression with someone important to you.
 Not only will you get some Korean practice, but you’ll also make their day!